milesj/optimal/docs/predicates.md

 # Predicates

 A predicate is a factory function that returns a fluent type-specific builder interface.
 This builder can be used to chain validation rules and define a default value.
-All builders support the following methods:
+All predicates support the following methods:

 - `and(...names: string[])` - Requires all of the additional fields by name to be defined.